FevGrave/AA-Master-Printer/README.md

 #SGO-M-RAB--Printer WILL NOT WORK FOR 4.1 but RAB CMDS will work.
-USE BULLSHIT SGO MAKER FOR 4.1
+USE SGO-M(RAB)-Printer-For-4.1.bat

 | WORKHORSE GO BRRRRRRRRRRR | This file needs four things to work |
 | ------ | ------ |